Import Multiple Text Files in SQL Server with SSIS in 6 Easy Steps

 First, use a loop from the control flow tab.
 Then select the dynamic Foreach Loop Container and drag it onto the workspace.

-Use the SSIS Foreach Loop container and add the Data flow task
+To Import Multiple Text Files in SQL Server with SSIS use a Foreach Loop container and a Data flow task

 Step 3: Create the SSIS dynamic variable to store the file path